-Osteopathy was discovered by an American physician by the name of Dr. Andrew Taylor Still (portrayed in the picture above) in the 1880s.
-After Dr. Still lost three of his children to Meningitis in Missouri in 1964, he became frustrated with the helplessness of traditional medicine.
+Osteopathy was discovered by an American physician by the name of Dr. Andrew Taylor Still in the 1880s.
+After Dr. Still lost three of his children to Meningitis in Missouri in 1864, he became frustrated with the helplessness of traditional medicine.
 Dr. Still began looking for a new medical model – a safer, more effective way to treat patients.
 Dr. Still spent ten years studying health and disease based on studying human anatomy, developing the main concepts of osteopathy which are still used in modern osteopathy.

 Over the next decades, Still founded the American School of Osteopathy and trained generations of osteopaths.
 Eventually, Osteopathy spread to Europe and was developed further (i.e. the cranial concept of Osteopathy was developed by Dr. William Sutherland in England).